Single vs Double Crochet: 7 Things Beginners Need

 Speed Comparison: Which Stitch Works Faster?

-If you are trying to decide which stitch to use for a time-sensitive project like a gift with a deadline, speed matters.
-Here is an honest comparison of how long each stitch takes for common projects based on typical crocheting speeds.
+If you’re deciding which stitch to use for a deadline project, a gift, say, speed matters.
+Here’s an honest look at how long each takes for common projects at typical speeds.

 Blanket time comparison.
 A standard throw blanket using single crochet takes approximately 35 to 50 hours.
 The same blanket in double crochet takes about 18 to 25 hours.
 That is nearly half the time.
 For a baby blanket, single crochet takes roughly 15 to 20 hours while double crochet takes about 8 to 12 hours.

-In the debate of single crochet vs double crochet, speed is often a deciding factor.
 Why double crochet is faster.
-Each double crochet stitch covers roughly twice the vertical distance of a single crochet stitch.
-This means you need fewer rows to achieve the same height.
-Combined with the fact that double crochet rows often have fewer total stitches (because the stitch is wider), you end up making significantly fewer individual stitches to complete the same project.
+Each double crochet covers about twice the vertical distance of a single crochet, so you need fewer rows for the same height.
+And because the stitch is wider, rows often have fewer stitches too, so you make far fewer stitches overall to finish the same project.

-How Do You When to Choose Single Crochet Over Double Crochet?
+When to Choose Single Crochet Over Double Crochet

 Amigurumi and stuffed toys.
 Single crochet creates a tight, dense fabric with very small gaps between stitches.
 This is exactly what you want for amigurumi because stuffing will not poke through.
 Double crochet, with its taller and more open structure, would leave gaps that stuffing can escape through.
 If you plan to make any stuffed animals or toys, single crochet is your go-to stitch.